a-gazete/wish-granting-universe/README.md

 Is it just that you’d want to step aside, change the pace a bit..
 Or that something external to view for a moment as an outsider.. ?

-Dreaming is something else – did you even imagine living it for 30 consecutive secs?
+Dreaming is something else – did you even imagine living it for 30 consecutive seconds?

 A dress being displayed at a window or a fashion show looks very appealing – makes you turn & look & look & admire & look again.
 But would you put it on even if you were paid to?
 Would you really like it if you were in it?